 Although theirs is not the only taxonomy, it is highly representative.
 While labels differ, the basic implication of taking a taxonomic approach to defining listening competence is that the skills needed for proficiency are at least somewhat unique to the purpose for which one is primed to listen.
 In other words, the skills needed to be a competent therapeutic listener will differ, albeit perhaps only slightly, from the skills needed to be a competent critical listener.
 Past approaches to measuring listening competence such as the Watson-Barker Listening Test (WBLT) or Kentucky Comprehensive Listening Test (KCLT) tap only a basic level of skill (discriminative and comprehensive listening in the language of Wolvin and Coakley’s taxonomy).
 Neither the WBLT nor the KCLT is well suited for providing evidence for or against whether someone is, for instance, a quality therapeutic or critical listener.
 To be sure, listening to someone describe a current stressor involves abilities to discriminate sounds and understand (and perhaps paraphrase) the events leading to feelings of stress; but the skills needed to listen in a therapeutic manner go beyond these basic skills.

-The skills necessary for higher-order listening goals include a mix of internal processes (e.g., remembering details) and overt behaviors (e.g., ability to formulate questions and paraphrase a speaker’s message).
+The skills necessary for higher-order listening goals include a mix of internal processes (e.g. remembering details) and overt behaviors (e.g. ability to formulate questions and paraphrase a speaker’s message).
 While cognitive components of listening can be assessed with standard listening tests, listening behavior is something that individuals (or dyads or larger groups) do that has to be observed by others.
 As you listen to another person, you do a variety of things like nod in agreement, say “m-hm” and “yeah” to encourage continued disclosure, ask questions, and tell reciprocal stories.
 While listening for appreciative purposes, you might move your body to music or close your eyes and lie on your back to take in all the available soundscape; and when you listen in a critical manner, you might shout out loud “No way!” when you hear something surprising.
 All these are listening behaviors because they are outwardly observable by others.

 Behavioral listening competence

-Skills that qualify as behavior are normally organised under the label of response or responding in holistic models of listening (e.g., HURIER).
+Skills that qualify as behavior are normally organised under the label of response or responding in holistic models of listening (e.g. HURIER).
 For instance, 88Ridge (1993) listed the following as “listening skills of responding (R):

 Asking questions